Introduction

 Ideas for adding rules

-There are numerous games to draw upon in order to find inspiration for new rules to add to Mao.
-The Switch card game, for example, with its special cards, can have those mechanics appropriated for Mao.
+There are numerous games to draw upon to find inspiration for new rules to add.
+The Switch card game, for example, with its special cards, can have similar mechanics appropriated for Mao.

-The rules of Mao do not necessarily have to be fair.
-The point of the game is to have fun and break-in new Players that do not know the rules ahead of time.
-Mao is largely a game for fun, as an inside joke among friends.
+The rules do not necessarily have to be fair.
+The point of the game is to have fun and break in new Players who do not know the rules ahead of time.
+It is largely about fun, as an inside joke among friends.

 Scoring

-Mao is not necessarily a game that keeps score.
-Normally games are decided on a case by case basis, and rarely is Mao played for money.
+This is not necessarily a game that keeps score.
+Normally games are decided on a case-by-case basis.

-If Mao was a gambling game, new players would be extremely wary of playing because they are practically guaranteed to lose their money in the first game.
+If Mao was played as a gambling game for example, new players would be extremely wary of playing because they are practically guaranteed to lose their money in the first game.

-In this possible variation of Mao, Player 1 becomes the Dealer and gets 0 points for that round, Player 2 also gets 0 points.
+In this possible variation, Player 1 becomes the Dealer and gets 0 points for that round, Player 2 also gets 0 points.
 All other Players will receive 1 point for each card remaining in their hand.

 At the end of the requisite number of rounds, the lowest score wins.